Windows 11 accessibility help

 - Narrator: Reads aloud on-screen text and describes some events (such as error messages appearing) that happen while you're using the computer.

-- Speech Recognition: Enables you to interact with your computer using only your voice while maintaining, or even increasing, your productivity.
+- Speech: Enables you to interact with your computer using only your voice while maintaining, or even increasing, your productivity.

-- Font Size: Lets you make text and objects larger and easier to see without losing graphics quality.
+- Text Size: Lets you make text and objects larger and easier to see without losing graphics quality.

 - Personalization: You can add a personal touch to your computer by changing the computer's theme, color, sounds, desktop background, screen saver, font size, and user account picture.
 You can also select specific gadgets for your desktop.